kehangchen/vaadin-sample/README.md

 ### Project

-The naming convention of a project should have the follow the [Apache Maven Project](https://maven.apache.org/guides/mini/guide-naming-conventions.html) and we will use "-" to separate words if there are more than one word to describe the project name, such as *host-checkout* and etc.  Also, the repository name in Bitbucket should be same as the project name.
+The naming convention of a project should have the follow the [Apache Maven Project](https://maven.apache.org/guides/mini/guide-naming-conventions.html) and we will use "-" to separate words if there are more than one word to describe the project name, such as *host-checkout* and etc.  Also, the repository name in Bitbucket should be the same as the project name.

 ### Java